-The SSR Board is safe to use with sensitive control devices like microprocessors, and will not damage a Phidget device or your PC.
+The 3052 is safe to use with sensitive control devices like microprocessors, and will not damage a Phidget or your PC.
 Optoisolation between the control inputs and outputs of the SSR in the form of a GaAs LED paired with a set of optically-controlled MOSFETs provides protection from output to input.
 An on-board 47V bidirectional transorb across the relay output protects the board from static electricity and surges from inductive loads.

 Using the SSR Board

 Using the SSR Relay Board in your application is typically done according to the diagram below, though there are other implementations for it as well.

 - Software Overview - Find your preferred programming language here to learn how to write your own code with Phidgets!